dggr8/spanish-mem/README.md

 # spanish-mem
-Go program to randomly test your Spanish language
+Go program to test your Spanish language by asking for translations from and to Spanish.

+### Running the program
+go run main.go

+### Commands supported
+* train spanish
+* train english
+* list words
+* list files